-The following Restructuring & Insolvency guidance note Produced in partnership with Matthew Shankland and Sarah Lainchbury of Sidley Austin LLP provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note produced in partnership with Matthew Shankland and Sarah Lainchbury of Sidley Austin LLP provides comprehensive and up to date legal information covering:

 Prior to September 2008, numerous small and medium-sized enterprises (SMEs) entered into interest rate hedging products (IRHPs) to support borrowing with major financial institutions.
 In the wake of the collapse of Lehman Brothers and the ensuing financial crisis they found themselves paying for either swaps which they did not need or paying far more than was originally envisaged to terminate the products.

 Typically, the purpose of IRHPs was to protect against fluctuations in interest rates.
 These can be broken down into: